kinbiko/mentoring/students/perrymant/blog-01-hello-world-deconstructed.md

 ## Term 7: The `main` method

  In order to run a program, the JVM requires an entry point, or starting point.
- The `main` method is the entry point for this Java program.
+ The `main` method is the entry point for this Java program - the class itself doesn't need to be called `Main`, but in attempting to compile and run your code the Java Virtual Machine (JVM) seeks out a `main` method if the program is run from the Command Line.
  You would not be able to start the HelloWorld program if you renamed this method to anything other that `main` - it is that crucial for the JVM.

 ## Term 8: The `argument type`